marcomattolab/marcomartorana/content/informatics/2025/angular-signals-vs-rxjs.md

 Angular Signals address these issues by offering:

-- Synchronous reactive state
+- 🧱 Synchronous reactive state
-- Automatic dependency tracking
+- 🧩 Automatic dependency tracking
-- Fine-grained change detection
+- ⚡  Fine-grained change detection
-- Zero subscription management
+- 🧭 Zero subscription management

-Signals are designed to make the common cases simple, while still allowing RxJS to shine in complex asynchronous scenarios.
+> Signals are designed to make the common cases simple, while still allowing RxJS to shine in complex asynchronous scenarios.

 ---

-## 1. Local State: From `BehaviorSubject` to `signal`
+## 1. Local State
+### From `BehaviorSubject` to `signal`

 Local UI state is one of the most common use cases in Angular applications.
 Historically, developers used BehaviorSubject even when the state was purely synchronous.